 Getty Images v.
 StabilityAI (U.K. 2023)

 Complaint filed January, 2023.
 Getty Images claims StabilityAI scraped images without its consent.
-Getty’s complaint has survived a motion to dismiss and the case appears to be heading to trial.
+The Getty Images lawsuit has survived a motion to dismiss.
+The case appears to be heading to trial.

 In re OpenAI ChatGPT Litigation (N.D.
 Cal.
 2023)